← All posts Abstract illustration of a wireframe network of interlocking nodes, one glowing brighter than the rest

 Does the UK have an AI Act?

 No. A House of Commons Library briefing published on 10 June 2026 confirms there is no single UK AI Act and no AI bill currently before Parliament.
 The UK regulates AI through existing sector regulators — the ICO for data protection, the FCA for financial services, sector bodies elsewhere — applying existing law to AI systems.
-This is a deliberate policy choice, not a gap awaiting legislation, and it contrasts with the EU's comprehensive AI Act.
+This is a deliberate policy choice, not a gap awaiting legislation.
+It contrasts with the EU's comprehensive AI Act.
 For enterprises the practical consequence is that compliance obligations arrive as regulator guidance and enforcement, sector by sector, rather than as one statute with one commencement date.

 Who regulates AI in the UK?